UnderwaterOwlbear/underwaterowlbear.github.io/pages/cairn-houserules.md

 #### Fireball

-Deals 1d6 fire damage per spell level to all targets in a small area (such as a melee or a room).
+Deals 1d6 fire damage per **fatigue** taken to all targets in a small area (such as a melee or a room).
 Targets save for half damage.

 #### Fly

 Fly at walking speed.
 Affects one (1) creature per level.
-Spell is reliable for 10 minutes per spell level, then has a chance to end on each subsequent turn on a roll of 5+ on a d6.
+Spell is reliable for 10 minutes per **fatigue** taken, then has a chance to end on each subsequent turn on a roll of 5+ on a d6.

 #### Haste

 Targets automatically gain initiative for the duration of the next combat.
-Affects one (1) creature per spell level.
+Affects one (1) creature per **fatigue** taken.

 #### Heal Sickness